Pierre Aubrey, President, ShapeGrabber Inc

 Boris Fritz is adjunct Professor at Loyola Marymount University in the Department of Mechanical Engineering, currently teaching a course in Additive Manufacturing.
 He also does consulting in Additive Manufacturing.
 He retired from Northrop Grumman Aerospace 2 years ago, formerly working in the Additive Mfg Technology & Development Department & in charge of the Rapid Manufacturing Lab for 22 years until October, 2013.
 In 2003 he was Chair of SME’s RTAM community as well as chair of the RAPID conference.
 He has three patents & has published numerous research papers on 3D Printing since 1991.
 He also founded and chaired the Nanomanufacturing Tech Group of SME, as well as having been on SME’s Manufacturing Enterprise Council.

-Giles Gaskell, Manager 3D Imaging Products, Wenzel America Ltd
+Giles Gaskell, Manager of CT Systems and Services, Wenzel America Ltd

 A graduate in Mechanical Engineering from Aston University in Birmingham England, Giles Gaskell has been working in the field of non-contact scanning for reverse engineering and inspection since1995 He was the founder of 3D Scanners UK Ltd in England and 3D Scanners Italia Srl. in Italy dedicated to the provision of non-contact reverse engineering hardware, software and expertise.
 In that time Giles has worked with many of Europe’s most prestigious design, engineering and manufacturing companies on reverse engineering and non-contact projects.
-In 2004 Giles moved to the USA where he has worked with NVision Inc and Laser Design Inc. both leading companies in the field of non-contact reverse engineering and inspection before joining Wenzel America to head their Applications Department specializing in Non Contact scanning using Laser, Structured Light, Optical CMM and CT technologies.
+In 2004 Giles moved to the USA where he has worked with NVision Inc and Laser Design Inc. both leading companies in the field of non-contact reverse engineering and inspection before joining Wenzel America where he heads their CT Systems and Services Department.